 - The Library microfilm/microfiche reader is available for public use.
 If requested, basic instructions for use will be given.
 Reels must be rewound and returned to the correct box after use.
 Patrons with their own reels are allowed use of the microfilm reader.

-Revised and adopted by vote of the Library Board of Trustees September 2019
+Revised and adopted by a vote of the Board of Library Trustees on September 9, 2019